CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/dp900-01-cosmos-lab.md

     -   **Apply Free-Tier Discount**: Select Apply
     -   **Limit total account throughput**: Unselected

-4. When the configuration has been validated, select  **Create**.
+1. When the configuration has been validated, select  **Create**.

-5. Wait for deployment to complete.
+1. Wait for deployment to complete.
 Then go to the deployed resource.

 ### Task 2 : Create a sample database

+This task involves reviewing pre-configured settings and observing the creation process of the SampleDB database and its container.
 *Throughout this procedure, close any tips that are displayed in the portal*.

 1. On the page for your new Cosmos DB account, in the pane on the left, select **Data Explorer**.